artainmo/DevOps/cloud/README.md

 MLOps refers to managing the pipeline/workflow surrounding the building, testing and deployment of ML models.<br>
 A Kubernetes pipeline based ML infrastructure can be integrated in SageMaker using Amazon SageMaker Operators for Kubernetes or Components for Kubeflow Pipelines.
 Hybrid ML workflows where Kubernetes lies partly on-premises and is partly integrated with SageMaker in cloud is possible.
 This may be desirable if some sensitive information should stay on-premises.
 SageMaker Operators for Kubernetes can be installed on Amazon Elastic Kubernetes (EKS) to create SageMaker jobs via the Kubernetes API.
 Components for Kubeflow Pipelines integrates SageMaker with the Kubeflow MLOps solution under Kubernetes.
 Different components are available to use within the Kubeflow pipeline such as for processing, hyperparameter optimization, training and inference in SageMaker.<br>
 It is possible to have MLOps in SageMaker only, without using Kubernetes, via SageMaker Projects.
 SageMaker Projects is SageMaker Studio's MLOps solution with CI/CD.
 Such a pipeline allows building images, process data, train, evaluate, deploy and monitor/update models.
 For building and deploying ML solutions it will use code repositories and for defining/chaining the steps it will use SageMaker Pipelines.

+If EFS's performance metrics indicate an IOPS (input/output operations per second) nearing 100%, it is advised to increase the provisioned throughput of the EFS file system if it is in the provioned mode.

 ### Generative AI: Transformers, GPT, Self-Attention, and Foundation Models
 RNNs introduced a feedforward loop to propagate information forward.
 This is useful for modeling sequences such as time series or words forming phrases.<br>